gauravsgr/salary-service/README.md

 ```sh
 sudo docker-compose up -d
 ```
-Once the containers are up and running.
+Once the containers are up and running, you can start making the API calls.

 ## APIs
 The input parameters to all the APIs do partial match and will return everything that partially or completely matches the string.
 The response is returned in JSON format.